-Description of Figure 2: Figure 2 shows time series of distance travelled by Local bus services in Wales.
-Between financial years 2020-21 and 2021-22 the distance travelled increased by 27.9%.
+Description of Figure 2: The chart shows a time series of distance travelled by local bus services in Wales.
+Between financial years 2021-22 and 2022-23 the distance travelled remained broadly unchanged.

 Source: Welsh Government analysis of Department for Transport 'Public Service Vehicle Survey' Vehicle kilometres and passenger journeys on buses and coaches by year data on Statswales Broadly, the long-term trend in distance travelled has tracked the trend in numbers of buses in operation (Figure 3).
-Continuing the long-term decline in buses and distance covered, as well as reflecting the impact of the COVID-19 pandemic in 2019-20 and 2020-21 financial years.
-In 2021-22, the number of buses and coaches marginally increased in the latest year by 1.1%.
-There were 2,215 locally operated buses and coaches in Wales in 2021-22, an increase of 25 compared with the previous year.
-Since 2011-12 local bus and coach numbers have fallen by 635 (22.3%).
-Figure 3: Locally operated bus and coach vehicles in Wales, 2011-12 to 2021-22 [Note 1] [Note 2]
+There were 2,330 locally operated buses and coaches in Wales in 2022-23, an increase of 101 (4.5%) vehicles compared with the previous year.
+Since 2012-13 local bus and coach numbers have fallen by 541 (18.8%).
+Figure 3: Locally operated bus and coach vehicles in Wales, 2012-13 to 2022-23 [Note 1] [Note 2]

-Description of Figure 3: A line chart which shows that in 2021-22 there were 2,215 locally operated buses and coaches in Wales an increase of 25 when compared to the previous year.
+Description of Figure 3: A line chart which shows that in 2022-23 there were 2,334 locally operated buses and coaches in Wales, an increase of 101 vehicles when compared to the previous year.
 Source: Welsh Government analysis of Department for Transport 'Public Service Vehicle Survey'

-[Note 1] Covers all operators who run local bus services, including those who also do non-local work [Note 2] Operators who do solely non-local work are excluded.
+[Note 1] Covers all operators who run local bus services, including those who also do non-local work.
+[Note 2] Operators who do solely non-local work are excluded.

-Number of bus and coach vehicles by year (gov.wales) data on Statswales The number of individual passenger journeys has followed a similar trend to that of distance travelled since 2007-08.
-Journey numbers had been relatively stable since 2014-15 to 2019-20 before falling in 2020-21.
-Compared to 2020-21, local bus journeys more than doubled in 2021-22, the largest increase since records began, however, this represents a 42.5% decrease in passenger journeys compared to 2019-20 (pre-covid levels).
+Number of bus and coach vehicles by year data on Statswales The number of individual passenger journeys has followed a similar trend to that of distance travelled since 2007-08.
+Journey numbers were relatively stable between 2014-15 and 2019-20 before falling in 2020-21.
+Compared to 2021-22, local bus journeys increased by 15.8% in 2022-23, however, this represents a 33.4% decrease in passenger journeys compared to 2019-20 (pre-COVID levels).
 (Figure 4).
-Figure 4: Local bus journeys in Wales from 2001-02 to 2021-22
+Figure 4: Local bus journeys in Wales from 2004-05 to 2022-23

-Description of Figure 4: A line chart showing the trend in local bus journey in Wales.
-The numbers have been relatively stable since 2014-15 to 2018-19, and in the latest year bus journeys have more than doubled compared to 2020-21.
+Description of Figure 4: A line chart showing the trend in local bus journeys in Wales.
+The numbers were relatively stable between 2014-15 and 2018-19 before falling sharply due to Covid.
+The number of bus journeys increased by 15.8% in 2022-23 compared to 2021-22.

-Source: Welsh Government analysis of Department for Transport 'Public Service Vehicle Survey' Vehicle kilometres on local bus services by UK country and year data on Statswales In 2021-22 the local bus industry in Wales had 3,832 staff, 76.6% (2,934) of which were drivers.
-There was a decrease of 8.5% of all staff in the latest year (Figure 5) with the number of drivers decreasing by 10.6%.
+Source: Welsh Government analysis of Department for Transport 'Public Service Vehicle Survey' Vehicle kilometres on local bus services by UK country and year data on Statswales In 2022-23 the local bus industry in Wales had 3,974 staff, 76.1% (3,022) of which were drivers.
+There was an increase of 2.6% of all staff in the latest year (Figure 5) with the number of drivers increasing by 1.6%.
 Over the long term, there has been a slight downward trend in driver numbers and all staff numbers.
 Broadly, trends in drivers and all staff numbers are similar to the trend in buses in operation.

-Figure 5: Drivers employed on buses and coaches in Wales, 2011-12 to 2021-22
+Figure 5: Drivers employed on buses and coaches in Wales, 2012-13 to 2022-23

 Description of Figure 5: Line chart showing the trend in number of drivers.
-There has been a 10.6% decrease in the number of drivers employed in the latest year when compared with 2020-21.
+There has been a 1.6% increase in the number of drivers employed in the latest year when compared with 2021-22.